Living with my 4 1/2 year old son Ari (my “Little Handsome”) is like living with a marriage counselor.

 This is our recognized code for “You are really bugging me – and/or pissing me off right now – so – please stop and re-think what you are saying or doing.”

-We concocted this quirky tool because we recognized that often there were times we didn’t want to talk (aka: argue) too openly about specific adult topics in front of Ari.
+We concocted this quirky tool because we recognized that often we didn’t want to talk angrily (aka: argue) about specific adult topics in front of Ari.